Anatomy of a Paddle Stroke 2.0

-For a different commentary on the kinematics of the Stand Up Paddleboard (SUP) stroke, check out this excellent video of the anatomy of a SUP paddle stroke by the team at Quick Blade Paddles below.
+For a different commentary on the kinematics of the SUP stroke, check out this excellent video of the anatomy of a SUP paddle stroke by the team at Quick Blade Paddles below.
 Importantly they highlight the individual difference in stroke mechanics and emphasize burying the blade into the water.
 In the study by Schram and colleagues (2019) (video above), the data was collected with the paddlers using a KayakPro SUP ergometer.
 There was no water involved.
 In real-life, the maximum power, and thus the greatest propulsion, is achieved when all of the surface area of the paddle blade is engaged in the water.
 To do this, the blade must be efficiently submerged before initiating the drive/power phase of the stroke.

 A third take on SUP biomechanics can be seen here in this video from SUPBoarder.
 You can see the trailer (below), but the full video is only available on their Pro site.
 I think their content is well worth the membership fee.
-They offer a free 14-day trial if you’re the doubting Thomas-type want to check it out for yourself.
+They offer a free 14-day trial if you’re the doubting Thomas-type and want to check it out for yourself.

 Schram and colleagues’ data showed that experienced paddlers seem to use more range of motion from their hips and less from their shoulders compared to inexperienced paddlers.
 This is observed in the biomechanics video above as more motion of the trunk (lumbopelvic-hip complex).
-On average, the experienced paddlers had 15 more degrees of hip range of motion, 66 versus 50 degrees.
+On average, the experienced paddlers had approximately 15 degrees more of hip range of motion, 66 versus 50 degrees.
 It is worth noting that there was much more variance in the inexperienced group (i.e., greater standard deviations).
 You can see all of the joint values collected here in Table 1 from Schram and colleagues (2019).

 Sources: Schram, Ben et al. “A biomechanical analysis of the stand-up paddle board stroke: a comparative study.”
 PeerJ vol. 7 e8006.
 1 Nov.
 2019, doi:10.7717/peerj.8006